Wakfu (TV series): Other

 Evangelyne's younger sister.
 She is a tomboy and more easy-going than her older sister.
 She was in the Cra military and is a skilled fighter who works well with Percedal in hand-to-hand combat, which seems to make Evangelyne worried that Percedal might like Cleophee more than her.
 After the battle on the Crimson Claws, she sailed back home to Cra City with Elaine and Black Ink.
-She is the aunt to Eva and Dally's twin children Elely & Flopin, and then later their newborn son (whose name is yet to be revealed).
-She is also friends with Yugo, Ruel, and Amalia, and she reappears in season 4 where she congratulated Yugo and Amalia getting married after Yugo is now a handsome man.